 The throne behind the desk is the centerpiece to Leo's office.
 The desk, of course, is gleaming mahogany.
 Cutting a deal with Leo over lunch?
 It'd better be the Ritz-Carlton.

 Leos are a perfect fit as managers, architects, inventors, teachers, athletes and presidents.
 Virgo

 Virgos love to analyze and are bound to come up with answers.
 The mental, smart Virgo is a helper, and likes to facilitate solutions as a service to others.
 Even so, Virgos crave independence and a space of their own, so don't expect all their cards to be laid on the table.

 Members of this Earth sign will set practical, achievable goals for themselves and others on their team.
 Virgos are task-oriented and highly organized, loyal colleagues, and often the conscience of their group.
 They will get things done but are often reluctant to take the credit.
 The Virgo's perfectionism can lead to nervousness and ill health, so a bit of balance is necessary.

 The Virgo office is (what else?) highly organized, with a slew of electronic gadgetry for maximum efficiency.
 Slobs should hang out elsewhere.
 If it's time to talk business, take the Virgo out for a light salad in a squeaky-clean restaurant, and you're bound to get results.
-Share a free sample 2014 Day-By-Day Forecast.
-Look forward to 2014 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample Sexual Soul Mates Reading.
+This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.